Characters: Angel Investigations

 - Bi the Way: Lorne seems to fit this (or Have I Mentioned I Am Heterosexual Today?).
 He's definitely into girls; however, he also is fond of the thought of Angel in leather pants, and freely refers to him as "lover", "sweetie" and scores of other romantic endearments.
 Lorne also is interested in fashion, culture, art, music and Elton John.
 He also has a somewhat flamboyantly, stereotypically gay personality.
 However, his sexuality has never been addressed directly in the show, and the actor considered the character asexual.

-- The Character Died with Him: Following Andy Hallet's death, his character was retired in a self-titled, one-shot comic.
+- The Character Died with Him: Following Andy Hallett's death, his character was retired in a self-titled, one-shot comic.

 - Cleopatra Nose